amelon8/docker-postgresql/README.md

 # docker-postgresql

 - Bring up the Docker container.
-Check if DB is running.
+Verify if container is running.

 ```
 docker-compose up -d